 Thousands of Czechs protest against COVID curbs

-Thousands of Czechs massed in Prague’s Wenceslas Square on Sunday, waving flags and chanting slogans towards COVID-19 restrictions, whilst infections surge, Trend stories citing Reuters.
+Thousands of Czechs massed in Prague’s Wenceslas Square on Sunday (30 January), waving flags and chanting slogans towards COVID-19 restrictions, at the same time as infections surge, write Jiri Skacel and Robert Muller.

 Protesters primarily objected to harsher restrictions for the unvaccinated, together with a ban on consuming in eating places.

 “The state should listen to the people’s demands.
-The arrangements and restrictions lead us on the road to hell,” Zuzana Vozabova who banged a drum via the protest, stated.
+The arrangements and restrictions lead us on the road to hell,” Zuzana Vozabova who banged a drum by way of the protest, stated.

-The nation of 10.7 million reported its highest each day tally of circumstances on Wednesday – 54,689, and the numbers on different latest days have ranked among the many highest because the begin of the epidemic.
+The nation of 10.7 million reported its highest each day tally of instances final Wednesday (26 January) – 54,689, and the numbers on different current days have ranked among the many highest for the reason that begin of the epidemic.

 Despite the hovering numbers, the federal government scrapped a decree final week making COVID-19 vaccinations obligatory for key professionals and over-60s to keep away from “deepening fissures” in society.